 - 1. How Your Information May be Used.
 Your electronic health information will be used only for the following healthcare services: - Treatment Services.
 Provide you with medical treatment and related services. - Insurance Eligibility Verification.
 Check whether you have health insurance and what it covers. - Care Management Activities.
-These include assisting you in obtaining appropriate medical care, improving the quality of services provided to you, coordinating the provision of multiple health care services provided to you, or supporting you in following a plan of medical care. - Quality Improvement Activities.
+These include assisting you in obtaining appropriate medical care, improving the quality of services provided to you, coordinating the provision of multiple health care services provided to you, or supporting you in following a plan of medical care - Quality Improvement Activities.
 Evaluate and improve the quality of medical care provided to you and all patients. - 2.
-What Types of Information about You Are Included?
+What Types of Information about You Are Included.
 If you give consent, the Provider Organization listed may access ALL of your electronic health information available through Healthix.
 This includes information created before and after the date this form is signed.
 Your health records may include a history of illnesses or injuries you have had (like diabetes or a broken bone), test results (like X-rays or blood tests), and lists of medicines you have taken.
-This information may include sensitive health conditions, including but not limited to: - Alcohol or drug use problems

-· Genetic (inherited) diseases or tests
+This information may include sensitive health conditions, including but not limited to: - · Alcohol or drug use problems - Birth control and abortion (family planning) - · Medication and Dosages - Genetic (inherited) diseases or tests - HIV/AIDS - · Mental health conditions